the less-visited west boasts beautiful scenery, whale-watching and an epic railroad

 The Copper Canyon

 Days 3-7: Fly west to Los Mochis, and on by road to the sleepy colonial town of El Fuerte.
 After a night here you will take a 1st class carriage on the Chihuahua-Pacífico railroad (known as 'El Chepe') towards Chihuahua.
 Disembark at Bahuichivo (4 hours, 170km), at the top of the Copper Canyon for a night overlooking the stunning canyon country.
 Continue to Creel for 2 nights before returning by train to Los Mochis for a final night.
 Guided excursions are included, visiting waterfalls, viewpoints and unusual rock formations.

 Baja California: whales and beaches

 Days 8: Fly to Ciudad Constitución on the Baja California peninsula and spend a night on the Pacific coast at Magdalena Bay, where grey whales come to have their calves.
 Take a whale-watching tour the following day before heading to La Paz on the Sea of Cortés.

-Day 12: Fy to Mexico City, where you will almost certainly need a night before onward connections.
+Day 12: Return to La Paz and fly to Mexico City, where you will almost certainly need a night before onward connections.

 You could extend this trip with a visit to the famous Los Cabos area, at the southern tip of the peninsula and known for its luxury clifftop hotels.
 Alternatively you could stay in one of the many 5 star beach hotels on the exclusive and remote Pacific coast.

-Whale-watching is best between January and April when grey whales gather in their breeding lagoons.
+Whale-watching is best between January and April when grey whales gather in their breeding lagoons and the camp on Espiritu Santo is open between November and April.

 In the following section you will see our suggested options for possible accommodation.

-The estimated flight cost included in this itinerary (assuming international flights from the UK plus any internal flights that are necessary) is ú1,260 per person.
+The estimated flight cost included in this itinerary (assuming international flights from the UK plus any internal flights that are necessary) is ú1,190 per person.